renderghost/tailgunner-chrome-extension/README.md

 ### Code Style

-- Use modern JavaScript features
+- Use modern JavaScript features.
-- Include JSDoc comments for functions
+- Include JSDoc comments for functions.
-- Follow the existing error handling patterns
+- Follow the existing error handling patterns.
-- Maintain the same level of code quality
+- Maintain the same level of code quality.

 ## 🔒 Privacy and Security

-- **No Data Collection**: This extension does not collect or transmit any user data
+- **No Data Collection**: This extension does not collect or transmit any user data.
-- **Local Processing**: All functionality runs locally in your browser
+- **Local Processing**: All functionality runs locally in your browser.
-- **Minimal Permissions**: Uses only the permissions necessary for core functionality
+- **Minimal Permissions**: Uses only the permissions necessary for core functionality.
-- **No External Resources**: Does not load any external scripts or resources
+- **No External Resources**: Does not load any external scripts or resources.

 ## 📄 Chrome Web Store Compliance